jimmmmmmmmmmmy/tvscreener/README.md

 # Set the country filter to China
 screener.set_countries(Country.CHINA)

-# Get all the data
 df = screener.get()

-# Check if the DataFrame is empty
 if df.empty:
     print("No data found")
 else:
-    # Define desired columns and their new names
     desired_columns = {
         'Symbol': 'Symbol',
         'Name': 'Name',